 Logo sizes for websites

 Websites are a critical part of any business.
-This is where people can learn more about what you do, your company vision, and gauge if they’re interested in buying into whatever it is you’re selling or promoting.
+This is where people can learn more about what you do, your company vision, and gauge if they’re interested in buying whatever it is you’re selling or promoting.

 The best logo size for a website really depends on how and where it’s going to be displayed, though we recommend using a PNG file.